skontopo/llm-assisted-kg-development/README.md

 ## Output

-The `output/` folder contains exported named graphs produced by the three queries:
+The [output](output) folder contains exported named graphs produced by the three queries:

 - Query 1 should create `skos:altLabel` suggestions.
 - Query 2 should assign film themes and reasons.